ggreer/geoff.greer.fm/_posts/2015-12-25-fsevents-tools-watch-a-directory-for-changes.md

 - Computers
 ---

-Often, when I modify files in a directory, I want some automated action to happen.
+Often, when I modify files in a directory, I want some action to happen afterwards.
 For example: If I'm editing some source code locally, I might want it to be rsynced to a remote server.
 Or maybe I want to regenerate CSS after changing some [LESS](http://lesscss.org/) or [SASS](http://sass-lang.com/), or minify some JavaScript after changing the uncompressed source.
 Sometimes, there's an application-specific solution to this problem.
 Sometimes, there isn't.
 In the latter case, it would be nice to fall back on a general purpose tool.

 On Linux, this is a solved problem.
-You can install [`inotify-tools`](https://github.com/rvoicilas/inotify-tools) and wrap it with a couple of scripts.
-Unfortunately, that won't work on OS X, because operating systems have different APIs for monitoring filesystem changes.
+Just install [`inotify-tools`](https://github.com/rvoicilas/inotify-tools) and wrap it with a couple of scripts.
+Sadly, each operating system has its own unique API for monitoring filesystem changes.
+That means Windows and Mac users are out of luck.

-[`fsevents-tools`](/fsevents/) is my attempt to solve this problem on OS X. As of this writing (v1.0), it consists of three commands:
+[`fsevents-tools`](/fsevents/) is my attempt to solve this problem for OS X. As the name implies, it uses OS X's [FSEvents API](https://en.wikipedia.org/wiki/FSEvents) to monitor filesystem changes.
+The first release (v1.0) consists of three commands:

 ### notifywait

 `notifywait` is a simple tool that the other utilities depend on.
 It does one thing: Given path(s) to watch, it waits until something in them changes and exits.
-For example, if you have public file sharing enabled and you're expecting an incoming file, just run:
+For example, if you have public file sharing enabled and you're expecting an incoming file, run:

 {% highlight text %}
 % notifywait ~/Public/Drop\ Box && say "Dropbox changed"